ishita-17/modified_attention_policy_shaping/README.md

 `robot.py` : A Python file that initializes the armpy module to create an instance of the arm.

 `test.py` : A Python file that helps in testing ROS commands on the arm through the command line.

+`result.txt` : A text file that stores the reward from each run for each episode

+`stats_calculations` : A folder that has files that help do statistical calculations from the output